Al-Hallaj: Classical era views

 Few figures in Islam provoked as much debate among classical commentators as al-Hallaj.
 The controversy cut across doctrinal categories.
-In virtually every major current of juridical and theological thought (Jafari, Maliki, Hanbali, Hanafi, Shafi'i, Ash'ari, and Maturidi) one finds his detractors and others who accepted his legacy completely or justified his statements with some excuse.
+In virtually every major current of juridical and theological thought (Hanafi, Maliki, Shafi'i Hanbali, Maturidi, Ash'ari, and also Jafari) one finds his detractors and others who accepted his legacy completely or justified his statements.
 His admirers among philosophers included Ibn Tufayl, Suhrawardi, and Mulla Sadra.